 Twitter can be a little confusing for new users, but when harnessed correctly can be an extremely powerful business communication tool.

 Twitter is a great way to connect with fans or potential customers.
 It allows you to promote your brand and have conversations with customers or fans.
 Although without any followers, Twitter is like shouting into a pillow, which can be cathartic, but it’s not really promoting you or your brand.
+Twitter should be a part of your brands greater social media presence or digital marketing strategy.

 1. Content is king